guidefari/here_hugo/content/resource/dx.md

 ## Side-note
 - Introspect on, & iterate your process/SDLC as you would your product, & business.
   - This is where regular surveys with devs comes in

+# SDLC is part of DX
+The process of how something goes from idea to production has a big impact on DX.
+Some guiding principles, heuristics, questions:
+-